openactive/booking-api-reference-implementation/README.md

 - validation of inputs against the Open Active data model (other tools are available for this)
 - simulation of opportunities other than events (Facility Use/Slots)
 - simulation of events with subEvents and schedules
+- simulation of deletion of created orders which the customer wished to not proceed with (the lease simply expires)
+- restricting further viewing/updating of an order to the broker which created it
+- restricting further viewing/updating of an order to the customer which created it

+## What is non-standard in this implementation

+There are two properties on Event which are not part of the Open Active standard, but are present to maintain state around leases and completed orders in the absence of a relational datastore.

+These are:

+- 'orderLeases'
+- 'completedOrders'

+They are omitted in the API returns, but are present in the JSON-LD representations of Events stored in the filesystem.
+These properties must NOT be used in a live implementation

 ## Installation/setup instructions